On ringing the head office to query the language in the ‘Bob for Nature’ campaign letter I received.

 The Hedgerow Regulations 1997 prevents the removal of any hedgerow without licence and rotational flailing is not all bad news for bird nests.
 I don’t hold out much chance for rewilding if we fear ‘forsaken fields’.

-When I talked to the conservation NGO audience at Communicate, they shifted uneasily in their seats on how we can be braver, more honest in talking openly about conservation to a largely disinterested, disengaged highly urbanised society.
+When I talked to a conservation NGO audience at Communicate, they shifted uneasily in their seats when I asked how we could be braver, more honest in talking openly about conservation to a largely disinterested, disengaged highly urbanised society.
+Now referred to as the “mass mindset” by eNGOS.

 ‘We risk losing members if we tell the truth‘ was a chillingly common refrain from the floor.
 It did beg the question as to which departments actually ‘run’ some of the conservation organisations.

-I believe we, as society, are more savvy in being able to handle more honesty around complex conservation, have conflated matters explained (wildlife conservation and animal welfare are separate matters) and work together in defending what we hold dear without getting too defensive or offended by tough questions.
+I believe we, as society, are more savvy in being able to handle more honesty around complex conservation.
+Explain the conflated matters of wildlife conservation and animal welfare as separate matters.
+Say what a wicked problem is.
+Work together in defending what we hold dear without getting too defensive or offended by tough questions.

-So, rather than just hoping for the best, virtue signalling en-masse, why not take action in going to see a farmer, forester, biologist, gamekeeper to ask them your own tough questions in what they are doing to look after nature for all of us.
+So, rather than just hoping for the best, issuing virtue signals en-masse, why not take action in going to see a farmer, forester, wilder, biologist, gamekeeper to ask them your own tough questions in what they are doing to look after nature for all of us.